Goldcrest

 Geography

 Goldcrests breed in Britain and Ireland, across Europe, and southern Siberia, as well as parts of central Asia and Japan; northern populations head south for winter.
-They are partly migratory; birds in the north move to the south in winter, traveling sometimes about 1,000 km within a week.
+They are partly migratory; birds in the north move to the south in winter, traveling sometimes about 1,000 km (621 miles) within a week.
 Breeding takes place in areas of conifer and mixed woodlands, and large gardens and parks that have conifers.
 Outside of the breeding season, they may live in deciduous trees and scrub.

 Goldcrest habitat map